moj-analytical-services/writing_functions_in_r/README.md

 + [asdrap](https://github.com/moj-analytical-services/asdrap)

 To find out more about writing packages, check out the further reading below.
-We're also hoping to do a Coffee and Coding session on it in future so watch this space!
+We're also hoping to do a Coffee and Coding session on it in future so watch this space (or let us know if you'd be interested in volunteering)!

 ## Further reading